Up to 50% off sofas & mattresses — limited‑time deals.

 Seat height 15" 16" 15" 17"

-Frame / structure All-foam frame (multiple foam densities) Chipboard panels + webbing; foam with feather comfort layer Steel tubing with wire/mesh; Bultex foam build Multi-ply/particleboard frame + steel mechanism + birch slats
+Frame All-foam frame (multiple foam densities) Chipboard panels + webbing; foam with feather comfort layer Steel tubing with wire/mesh; Bultex foam build Multi-ply/particleboard frame + steel mechanism + birch slats

-Cover / upholstery notes Non-removable cover Mixed materials; feather layer in the back cushions Non-removable cover Mattress cover notes include an antibacterial/fungicidal treatment
+Cover notes Non-removable cover Mixed materials; feather layer in the back cushions Non-removable cover Mattress cover notes include an antibacterial/fungicidal treatment

-Cooling / breathability impression Foam can feel warm over long sessions Feather/foam layers can run warm The “nest” feel can run warm Better airflow in bed mode than expected, but still foam-forward
+Cooling feel Foam can feel warm over long sessions Feather/foam layers can run warm The “nest” feel can run warm Better airflow in bed mode than expected, but still foam-forward

 How We Tested It

-We put each sofa through the same daily loop—quick sit-downs, long streaming sessions, laptop work, and short naps—then scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+Our testing put each sofa through the same daily-use loop: quick sit-downs, long streaming sessions, laptop work, and short naps.
+We then scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
 Marcus focused on edge use, sit-to-stand effort, and heat buildup.
-Carlos paid attention to mid-back and neck comfort during longer work sessions.
-Mia prioritized curl-up positions, pressure points, and how the depth felt at 5'4".
-The scores reflect what stayed comfortable over repeated sessions, and what was simply harder to live with day to day.
+Carlos watched for mid-back and neck support during longer work sessions.
+Mia paid close attention to curl-up comfort, pressure points, and how the depth felt at 5'4".
+The scores reflect what stayed comfortable over repeated use, not just what felt good in the first five minutes.

 Ligne Roset Sofa: Our Testing Experience